ian-IBCIRL/CI-PP3-Battleships/README.md

 ------
 ## **Testing**

-The site had been tested in Chrome, Firefox and Edge without issue.
+The deployed Heroku site has been tested in Chrome, Firefox and Edge without issue.

+I tested this code manually with the following:

+Check the code lint validation embedded in the Code institute python essentials template.
+All issues have been resolved such as the 'line too long' and 'Missing module docstring' even though these issues don't affect the game, they maintain code quality.
+I tested inputs with invalid inputs as listed in the testing results table below.
+I tested the code in the Gitpod terminal and the deployed Heroku terminal.

 ### **Validation**

-The usual linter website is not working, but the linter built into the template works fine, so fixes have been made as noted above.
+The usual linter website is not working, but the linter built into the template works fine, so fixes have been made as noted in the bugs section.
 Gitpod's Linter shows no error for run.py file.

 * [Back to top of README.md](#about-my-project)